RE/SISTERS - A Lens on Gender and Ecology

 RE/SISTERS and its public programme invite you to let go of deeply ingrained assumptions and to make room for new perspectives.
 Guided by the phrase ‘The change we want to bring is what binds us’, FOMU and MINO work together to connect local partners.
 Ongoing conversations and reflections form a shared basis for the public programme that accompanies the exhibition.

 During the closing weekend of RE/SISTERS, MINO is organizing various activities: Meditation in the garden by Natalia Al Mbaidin (August 16), a film screening of Foragers (August 16), a participatory performance with Ateljee Symbio (August 17), a potluck picnic (August 17), a seed bomb workshop (August 18), and a guerrilla walk to the RE/SISTERS exhibition (August 18).
-For more information and to register, visit MINO.

 Book